 Businesses can join The Peninsula’s Last Straw program and receive a 3 month paper straw starter pack completely free of charge.
 The campaign targets a key litter item by inviting venues to swap plastic straws for paper ones.
 The goal is to have half of all retailers on the Peninsula switching to paper straws by the end of 2021.
 The program is proudly supported by a range of partners with funding provided by National Geographic.

 For plates and bowls, choose items made from FSC certified paper or from bagasse.
 Ensure they are not lined with plastic (PLA lining is acceptable).

 For cold cups, look for paper lined with PLA.
 Lids (where needed) should be made from PLA.

-For cutlery, FSC certified wood is the best option, and can be available in wax-coated for extra smoothness.
+For cutlery, FSC certified wood is best, and for extra smoothness, wax-coated options are available.
 PLA options are not recommended as they are more difficult to compost and a problem if littered.

 Provide recycled cardboard boxes for customers to use.

 Most businesses give out more packaging than is needed.
 You can reduce your costs significantly by moving items such as straws, cutlery and bags out of your customers’ reach and only giving them out upon request.
 You can also put up a fun message or sign encouraging customers to request only what they need.
 See our signage options.